 You can make a blue ocean shift by pivoting your business strategy to one that's unique and definitive for your business, instead of just offering the same things as everyone else.

-We can find countless examples or red ocean marketing on social media and paid ads through Google and Facebook, they all look similar and also seem to be conforming to an aesthetic, idea and offering that are all parallel to each other.
-You can avoid this trap by forging your own unique path in which you offer a product and/or service that's different than what everybody elese is doing.
-Let them all fight over scraps while you give your customers or business partners based on the blue ocen shift you make.
+We can find countless examples of red ocean marketing on social media and paid ads through Google and Facebook, they all look similar and also seem to be conforming to an aesthetic, idea and offering that are all parallel to each other.
+You can avoid this trap by forging your own unique path in which you offer a product and/or service that's different than what everybody else is doing.
+Let them all fight over scraps while you give your customers or business partners something nobody else is offering based on the blue ocean shift you make.

 By making a blue ocean shift, you can focus on developing your own product or service that's unique that your competitors don’t offer.